Mr-Destructive/podevcast/README.md

 ## Why Podevcast?

 Listening to music is one thing and listening to Podcast is different.
 I wanted a place from where developers can listen to developer specific podcast from a dingle source not just give out the article **"Top 10 podcast you should be listening as a developer"**.
-Having played around with python and some libraries like feedparser and jinga previously I saw this Hackathon as an opportunity to convert the idea into a project.
-It fits the JAMStack area well from the Hackathon and project perspective.
+So, it is for developers finding a place to listen to their favorite podcasts in a single place.

 ## Tech Stack